 Why the difference between marketing and branding is so important

-As well as challenging the blanket assumption that ‘the customer is king’ - which so many brands have come to adopt as their favoured mantra - The Marketing Complex highlights the difference between marketing and branding, and how the customer in fact plays a different role in each.
-Here, author Giles Lury summarizes the argument.
+As well as challenging the blanket assumption that ‘the customer is king’ - which so many brands have come to adopt as their favoured mantra - The Marketing Complex highlights the difference between marketing and branding, and how the customer, in fact, plays a different role in each.
+Here, Lury summarizes the argument.

 The Chartered Institute of Marketing (CIM) uses the definition that ‘Marketing is the management process responsible for identifying, anticipating and satisfying customer requirements profitably’.